Page Navigation Menu, Header and Footers.

 Title Bar #

-Adding a menu item #
+Adding a top-level menu item #

 • Entered directly into the search box, or searched for by entering the page’s name